Free postage on all orders over $100 within Australia

 The right time for you to be fitted into a maternity bra is when your breasts begin to noticeably swell to the point that your existing bras no longer fit or become uncomfortable.
 This is usually towards the end of the first trimester and usually about the same time you are busting out of your jeans.
 A well fitting supportive maternity bra will relieve breast strain, allow for breast growth, provide much needed support and help you to feel more comfortable.

 Your maternity bra should have wider elastic under your bust for greater support around the diaphragm, and wide shoulder straps.
 This is especially important for larger cup sizes as you need extra support without putting strain on your back.
 If a maternity bra is purchased within a month of your due date, it should be fastened to the loosest eyes when purchased so that it can be tightened once the baby is born and the rib cage starts to return to normal.
-As a guide, you should be able to slide your hand into the upper section of the cup of your maternity bra to assess if there is enough room for expansion.
-However the lower cup should fit well for support.
 Although a maternity bra will have your changing needs incorporated into their design, it is important that the one you choose has enough flexibility to allow for fluctuations in your breast.

 In Australia there is no difference between a nursing and a maternity bra, however European women will wear a maternity bra during pregnancy, which is the same as a nursing bra but without the clips.

 Read The Bra Fitter blog article on bra fitting for pregnancy, breastfeeding and beyond.

 Please feel free to call us on 1300 4 BRAVA or email us for all maternity bra fitting advice, it's important!